Jafar-ibrahim/CinemaApp/README.md

      - `TicketSimpleDto`: Ticket price information for the specified seat.

 ## Security
 Authentication and authorization in the CinemaApp are implemented using JSON Web Tokens (JWT).
 Access to certain endpoints is restricted based on user roles (`ROLE_USER`, `ROLE_ADMIN`).
-Be sure to configure the appropriate security settings in your Spring Boot application.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/your-username/CinemaApp.git`
 2. Build and run the application: `./mvnw spring-boot:run`
 3. Access the application at `http://localhost:8080`
+4. Create users and movies as needed using the aprropriate endpoints.
+5. Create a Theater.
+6. Set the theater ( Movie , rowNumber , colNumber ).
+7. initialize tickets for your theater.
+8. Now you can start reserving the tickets of this theater.

 ## Contributions
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.